Lost Wax TechniqueTradition, technique, and dedication in every step of the process.

 The Refractory Mold and Burnout

-The wax model is then encapsulated in a refractory material, forming a casting mold.
-After hardening, this mold is placed in an oven and baked for several days.
-During the burnout process, the wax melts and disappears — hence the name "lost wax."
+The wax model is then encapsulated in a refractory mass; a casting mold.
+After hardening, this mold goes into the oven, where it is baked for several days.
+During the burnout process, the wax melts and disappears — hence the name "lost wax".
 What remains is a refractory mold with an impression of all the details of the wax model.
-The cavities in this refractory casting mold are then filled with liquid bronze.
+The cavities in this refractory casting mold are then filled with molten bronze.

 Step 5: